Ben Cauley

 Ben Cauley Jr. (October 3, 1947 – September 21, 2015) was an American trumpet player, vocalist, songwriter, and founding member of the Stax recording group the Bar-Kays.
-He was the only survivor of the 1967 plane crash that claimed the lives of soul singer Otis Redding and four members of the Bar-Kays.
+He was the only survivor of the 1967 plane crash that killed soul singer Otis Redding and four members of the Bar-Kays.

 Early years

 Cauley was born in South Memphis, Tennessee.
 He learned to play trumpet when at school, and formed a band with guitarist Jimmy King, saxophonist Phalon Jones, drummer Carl Cunningham, keyboardist Ronnie Caldwell, and bassist James Alexander.
 The group was originally named the Imperials, and later changed to the Bar-Kays in the mid-1960s.
 Cauley started attending LeMoyne College in 1965, before becoming a professional musician.

 The Bar-Kays

 The Bar-Kays joined the Stax studio by 1966, and were signed on to Stax's subsidiary Volt Records in the beginning of 1967.
-Al Jackson, Jr. the drummer with Booker T & the MGs, took a particular interest in the young members of the Bar-Kays and groomed them to become the second house band for Stax after Booker T and the MGs.
+Al Jackson Jr., the drummer with Booker T & the MGs, took a particular interest in the young members of the Bar-Kays and groomed them to become the second house band for Stax after Booker T and the MGs.
 As such they appeared as the backing band on numerous recordings for Stax artists such as Otis Redding, Carla Thomas, and Sam and Dave.
 In fact, Otis Redding took such a liking to the band that he chose them to be his touring back-up band in the summer of 1967.